RHShamil/azure-terraform/README.md

 - Use SSH to connect to the virtual machine

 ## Variables need to be changed
-In the variables.tf file you need to change the "default" parameter of the variables to your desired values.
+In the `variables.tf` file you need to change the `default` parameter of the variables to your desired values.

 - resource_group_location
 - resource_group_name